+4.5 Image Processing and Segmentation Process

 4.5.1 RGB to Grayscale

-The average method was used to convert into a grayscale image.
-The Figure 4.7 shows the RGB image and the converted image in grayscale is shown in Figure 4.8.
+The average method was used to convert the RGB image into a grayscale image.
+Figure 4.7 shows the RGB image while the converted image in grayscale is shown in Figure 4.8.